eCurrency-ECC/eCurrency-v1.0/README.md

 cd eCurrency-v1.0
 cd /src
 make -f makefile.unix USE_UPNP=
-strip bitcoind
+strip ecurrencyd
-cp bitcoind ~/eCurrency/ecurrencyd
+cp ecurrencyd ~/eCurrency/ecurrencyd

 **(If it fails to compile, be sure that the entire folder is chmod 777 recursively to all folders and directories.)**